Skip to main content

 For accident victims in Long Island and New York City, understanding these dynamics can help you make informed decisions about your medical care and legal representation.
 When timing disputes arise, they can significantly impact both your treatment and your personal injury case.

 At the Law Office of Jason Tenenbaum, we understand the intricate timing requirements of New York’s no-fault insurance system and how they interact with personal injury litigation.
-We’ve successfully handled countless cases involving timing disputes, helping both medical providers and accident victims navigate these complex waters.
+We’ve successfully handled countless cases involving timing disputes, helping both medical providers and accident victims address these complex waters.

 Whether you’re a medical provider dealing with timing disputes or an accident victim concerned about how billing issues might affect your care, we can help.
 Our experience with cases like Bronx Expert Radiology gives us the insight needed to develop effective strategies for timing-related challenges.